KaranSinghDev/KaranSinghDev/README.md

 ### Hey there! 👋

-I’m a Computer Science Major with a curiosity for how software really works.
+I’m a Computer Science Major with an interest of its  dynamics on the real world.
 I explore systems, understand their design, and find ways to make them a little better.

 In my expereince ( still emerging ) I have learned that good engineering comes from curiosity, clarity and consistency — and I’m here to keep learning and building along the way.